-The importance of motherhood did not just centre on the birth of male heirs.
-In The Life of the Black Prince, the Chandos Herald describes how an unmarried Prince Edward of Woodstock reports news of his victory at Poitiers to his mother and later delivers his spoils of war to her.
-The Chandos Herald provides insight into another aspect of motherhood.
+The Life of the Black Prince, the Chandos Herald describes how an unmarried Prince Edward of Woodstock reports news of his victory at Poitiers to his mother and later delivers his spoils of war to her.
+50 The Chandos Herald provides insight into another aspect of motherhood.
 In place of a wife, Queen Philippa serves as her bachelor son's lady, to whom he dedicates his chivalric exploits.
 For medieval contemporaries, motherhood extended past the duty of providing an heir; for them the queen remained a central figure in her male children's lives, at least until they married.